 “Every successful person has a coach that supports them in being great,” Seibly said.

 Everyone is an expert at something, and they should own and share their mastery, said Amber-Lee Lyons, founder of the lifestyle coaching firm The Chakra Girl Co.
 “Hold a workshop to teach your peers, of all levels, how to advance in the area you’re best at, whether it’s communications, public speaking or wellness,” she said.
 “People want to learn how to better themselves, now more than ever.”

 Help Everyone on Your Team Excel

-Ultimately a leader is someone who can make many other people in the organization perform at their best, according to Steven Benson, founder and CEO of Badger Maps, Inc., a route planner for field salespeople.
-He knows someone has real leadership potential when they go out of their way to assist others.
+Ultimately, a leader is someone who can make many other people in the organization perform at their best, according to Steven Benson, founder and CEO of Badger Maps, Inc. As a route planner for salespeople in the field, he knows someone has real leadership potential when they go out of their way to assist others.

 Admit When You’re Wrong

-Many believe being wrong is a sign of weakness and a vulnerability that must be hidden from their bosses and teams, said Debra Tenenbaum, chief people officer at the online and mobile payment service provider YapStone.
+Many believe being wrong is a sign of weakness and a vulnerability that must be hidden from their bosses and teams, said Debra Tenenbaum, senior vice president and chief people officer at AppDirect.

 “In my experience, however, an authentic leader is a person who is responsible for their words, actions, and decisions,” she said.
 “This leader owns their mistakes, doesn’t hide from them, and refrains from passing the blame.
 Authentic leadership is most powerful when you not only take accountability for a mistake, but also learn from it and make the changes necessary to correct it.”